Discover the Ross Sea Region of Antarctica - the Last Great Unspoiled Part of the World’s Ocean

 Sometimes referred to as ‘the heart of Antarctica’, the Ross Sea region is the last great unspoiled part of the world’s oceans.
 To date there has only been minimal exploitation, and to enter this region of Antarctica is a privilege, with only a few hundred people able to visit each year.
 The East Antarctic coastline is some of the most remote in the world and is locked under ice for most of the year.
 The rest of the time it is buffeted by strong katabatic winds coming off the polar ice cap.
 Wildlife is abundant during these brief summer months and includes Adélie and Emperor penguins, South Polar Skuas, Snow Petrels, Southern Fulmars and many more species of bird.
 Both whales and seals abound here at this time and can be found feeding in the rich waters around the ice edge.

 Sir James Clark Ross discovered the Ross Sea in 1841.
-Whales were hunted here in the 1920’s and more recently there has been some tooth fishing.
+Whales were hunted here in the 1920’s and more recently there has been some commercial fishing for toothfish.
 The dynamic ecosystems that are unique to these regions are fragile and barely understood.
 It is a land of dramatic landscapes: photographers have attempted to capture it on film, artists to paint it, poets and writers to describe it.
 But to fully appreciate it, you must experience it yourself.

 If you’re after a small ship cruise or an expedition ship cruise to the Ross Sea or East Antarctica region Wild Earth Travel can help you find a trip of a lifetime.
 We are ready to guide you through our range of different options with impartial advice so you can experience the very best of this unique destination.
 Our team are all passionate expedition & small cruise ship travellers and our knowledge and stories come from our own personal experiences.